 Because certain templates have special blogging features, you’ll want to pick one of those for your blog homepage and individual posts.
 For example, the template Farro comes with thumbnail images, a related posts widget, customizable share buttons, author profiles, and infinite scroll, which makes it ideal for blog landing pages and posts.

-Squarespace does lack some basic features that you’d expect, like an auto-save feature and more than three heading styles, which can frustrate content creators.
-To add a more complex blog to your site or build a powerful stand-alone blog, you’ll be better off with WordPress.
+Squarespace does lack some features that you’d expect, like auto-save and more than three heading styles, which can frustrate content creators.
+For blogging, Squarespace is best if you want to keep things simple.

 WordPress for Blogging